-Complaints and reports are received and assessed by the Office for Public Integrity (OPI).
-Once the OPI has assessed the complaint or report a recommendation is made to the Commissioner as to how the matter might be dealt with.
+Once the OPI has assessed a public integrity complaint or report, it will decide how the complaint or report is best dealt with, or it will make a recommendation to the Commissioner as to how the matter might be dealt with.

 The Commissioner is not bound by the assessment of the OPI and may assess a matter himself and deal with it in accordance with his own assessment.

-If the Commissioner believes the complaint or report does raise a potential issue of corruption he may:
+If the Commissioner believes the public integrity complaint or report does raise a potential issue of corruption he may:

 - conduct an investigation

-- refer the matter to the South Australian Police, the Police Ombudsman, or other law enforcement agency for investigation.
+- refer the matter to the South Australia Police or other law enforcement agency for investigation.

-- exercise the powers of the inquiry agency and deal with the matter himself.
+The Commissioner may also exercise the powers on the Ombudsman and investigate the public integrity matter himself.

 If the Commissioner determines that a public integrity complaint or report is trivial, vexatious or frivolous, or it has previously been dealt with by an inquiry agency or public authority and there is no good reason to re-examine it, he may decide to take no further action.